I am interested in doing undergraduate research, but I am not sure where to start. What should I do?

 Can I do research outside my major?

 Yes!
 As a research intensive university, many of our undergraduates are working with faculty at the School of Medicine, faculty and staff at the Cleveland Clinic, at the VA. and at the museums in University Circle.
 Also, many research projects, whether students’ independent projects or those related to a faculty’s research program, are interdisciplinary.
 Students with various disciplinary backgrounds and skills can be especially useful in a large project.
-Be prepared to make a strong case for the specific skills that you can contribute to a project outside your major.
+Be prepared to speak to the specific skills that you can contribute to a project inside or outside your major.

 Can I get academic credit for my research?